 By providing high quality learning opportunities through our broad, balanced and challenging curriculum we:

 Encourage - all children to be active participants in their learning.

 Challenge - all members of our school community to strive for high standards.

 Inspire - everyone to enjoy learning.

 The Curriculum at our school is relevant to the needs of our pupils and our locality whilst being flexible and accessible for our mobile population.
-Through our bespoke design, subjects are linked together within a 'Learning Challenge' where there are clear, relevant and strong reasons for doing so, other subjects are taught separately.
+Through our curriculum design, subjects are linked together within a 'Learning Challenge' where there are clear, relevant and strong reasons for doing so, other subjects are taught separately.

 Opportunities to extend children's spiritual, moral, social and cultural development are woven into our school curriculum - as are British values, which are explicit and implicit in the life of the school.
 For example:

 - Our house system, elected responsibilities and choice of praise child are all evidence of democracy in action.
 This is further evidenced when learning challenges are being developed.
-Our recent victory within the North Yorkshire debating competition is evidence of this in action.

 - Mutual respect is embedded in everything we do and the language linked to our code of RESPECT is common place to praise behaviour and point out where choices could be better.